 This privacy statement applies to personal information collected through the Ministry of Business, Innovation and Employment’s (MBIE) website business.govt.nz.
 It also includes how personal information is treated if you call the business.govt.nz contact centre.

-You can use Business.govt.nz without disclosing any personal information.
+You can use business.govt.nz without disclosing any personal information.
 For exceptions and/or additional information, see also the section on business.govt.nz tools below.

 You may choose to voluntarily provide personal information through this website (eg in comments, questions or feedback).
 This information will be viewable by site administrators, MBIE staff (as appropriate) and sometimes third-party contractors who administrate or work on the site.

 MBIE may ask or require you (including where required by legislation administered by MBIE) to provide some personal information when you complete an online form (eg by submitting information to the Registrar through an online service, or through the site Contact form or a form to subscribe to site updates or news).

 When you provide personal information, it will be held by MBIE.
 It may be stored or accessed on behalf of MBIE by authorised third parties (such as third-party contractors) to the extent that is necessary, for example for them to administer or work on the site.
 We will store and keep it secure in accordance with the Privacy Act 1993 and agents will be subject to MBIE’s information security and privacy requirements.

 MBIE will generally not share personal information that is provided or collected through this website, unless it is necessary to do so for the purpose for which you gave us the information (eg to investigate a complaint) or where you consent.
 MBIE will not otherwise disclose personal information provided or collected through this website unless required or otherwise permitted by law.